Quantum computing: Physical realizations

-Potential applications

-With focus on business management's point of view, the potential applications of quantum computing into four major categories are cybersecurity, data analytics and artificial intelligence, optimization and simulation, and data management and searching.

-Other applications include healthcare (i.e., drug discovery), financial modeling, and natural language processing.
+In addition to cryogenic platforms, room-temperature approaches to spin–photon interfaces have been experimentally demonstrated.
+In 2025, researchers at Stanford University realized a nanoscale device in which a thin layer of molybdenum diselenide is integrated on a nanostructured silicon substrate, enabling a spin–photon interface that operates at ambient conditions using structured "twisted" light to couple electronic and photonic degrees of freedom.
+Such room-temperature, chip-integrated spin–photon interfaces are being investigated as potential building blocks for heterogeneous quantum networks that combine different qubit modalities and reduce reliance on large cryogenic infrastructures.

 Theory

 Computability

 Any computational problem solvable by a classical computer is also solvable by a quantum computer.
-Intuitively, this is because it is believed that all physical phenomena, including the operation of classical computers, can be described using quantum mechanics, which underlies the operation of quantum computers.
+Intuitively, this is because all physical phenomena, including the operation of classical computers, can be described using quantum mechanics, which underlies the operation of quantum computers.

 Conversely, any problem solvable by a quantum computer is also solvable by a classical computer.
 It is possible to simulate both quantum and classical computers manually with just some paper and a pen, if given enough time.
-More formally, any quantum computer can be simulated by a Turing machine.
-In other words, quantum computers provide no additional power over classical computers in terms of computability.
-This means that quantum computers cannot solve undecidable problems like the halting problem, and the existence of quantum computers does not disprove the Church–Turing thesis.
+Formally, any quantum or classical computer can be simulated by a Turing machine.
+Quantum computers provide no computability power over classical computers.
+Thus, quantum computers cannot solve undecidable problems like the halting problem, and the existence of quantum computers does not disprove the Church–Turing thesis.

 Complexity

 While quantum computers cannot solve any problems that classical computers cannot already solve, it is suspected that they can solve certain problems faster than classical computers.
 For instance, it is known that quantum computers can efficiently factor integers, while this is not believed to be the case for classical computers.

 The class of problems that can be efficiently solved by a quantum computer with bounded error is called BQP, for "bounded error, quantum, polynomial time".
 More formally, BQP is the class of problems that can be solved by a polynomial-time quantum Turing machine with an error probability of at most 1/3.
-As a class of probabilistic problems, BQP is the quantum counterpart to BPP ("bounded error, probabilistic, polynomial time"), the class of problems that can be solved by polynomial-time probabilistic Turing machines with bounded error.
-It is known that $\mathsf{BPP\subseteq BQP}$ and is widely suspected that $\mathsf{BQP\subsetneq BPP}$, which intuitively would mean that quantum computers are more powerful than classical computers in terms of time complexity.
+As a class of probabilistic problems, BQP is the quantum counterpart to BPP ("bounded error, probabilistic, polynomial time"), the class of problems that can be solved by polynomial-time probabilistic Turing machines with bounded error. $\mathsf{BPP\subseteq BQP}$ but no proof demonstrates that $\mathsf{BQP\neq BPP}$, which intuitively would mean that quantum computers offer superior time complexity over classical computers.